ilMele/KChatCli/README.md

 # KChatCli

+One of the first attempts to program a messaging app.
-I'm new in socket / network programming so i tried to create a simple chat that uses UDP hole punching.
+I tried to create a simple chat that uses UDP hole punching.

 ## client